jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

     * This determines an individual's ability to survive and have offspring based on their fitness values

+* Selection is based on the *relative* fitness values of the individual
+* It works independently from the actual problem and representation

 Generational vs. Steady State
 =============================